zamboni-lab/SLAW/README.md

 extract them in a sensitive and reliable manner.
 However it was not design for user-friendliness.
 If you want to manually inspect some small dataset, consider looking for compoundsDiscoverer or MZmine.

-Therefore it is composed of different piece of software wrapped together in different languages for maximum speed and efficiency bundled in a *Docker*
+Therefore it is composed of different piece of software wrapped together, this to avoid installation, all the softwares are bundled together in a *Docker*.

-The LCMS processing pipeline wrapped within a docker.
-A Docker is conceptually similar to a virtual machine.
-All the dependencies aswell as the latest version of the pipeline have been installed on it, meaning that you can run the docker without caring about the dependencies.

-Let's start by the basics :
+A *Docker* is very similar to virtual machine from the user perspectives.
+In this documentations, two parts will be distinguished.

 ## Installing docker